asmalizaa/smvcwa/Chapter10.md

    ![image](https://github.com/asmalizaa/smvcwa/assets/23090837/a9447d9b-549e-400d-ac4d-33649d1b5e53)

-## Validation by Using Spring’s Validator Interface
+## Validation by Using Spring's Validator Interface

 Spring features a Validator interface that you can use to validate objects.
 The Validator interface works by using an Errors object so that, while validating, validators can report validation failures to the Errors object.